 Running an online business without a CRM is a losing strategy.
 Customer Relationship Management software (CRM) has advanced to the point where running an online store without it is to say goodbye to real success.Why try to “wing it” when you can use analytics and data collected exclusively to improve your bottom line?

 Since your store operates in a digital world, you need the ability to observe customers as they browse the products and satisfy their needs when they show up at the customer service desk.
 CRM for ecommerce providesthe comprehensive analytics to keep you in the loop onevery aspect of your customer’s shopping experience.
 But, how will that improve your bottom line?
-Here are some facts we’ve culled that showcase the most recent CRM statistics for 2017.
+Here are some facts we’ve culled that showcase the most recent CRM statistics.
 They help us better understand what top features are being used the most, and how they can help you create a winning game plan for the future.

 Exploring Consumer Trends